Information for New Fellows

 SabbaticalHomes.com, is an internet-based home-finding resource for the academic community.
 Interested parties need not be on sabbatical to use the service, as it was created to serve PhD students, professors, researchers, writers, artists, and scientists whether traveling for sabbatical, academic research, writing retreats, or just time-off.
 For those wishing to offset the cost of temporary accommodations, they also allow users the option to list their own property for home rental, exchange, sitting or sharing while away.

 All Huntington fellowships are grants to enable recipients to pursue their own scholarly research in the collections.
-Although The Huntington is required to withhold federal taxes from the individual's stipend payments, the amount of the withholding can only be determined once you have completed the “Foreign National Information Form,” providing us with the information about the tax treaty that applies between the United States and your country of residence.
+Although The Huntington is required to withhold federal taxes from the individual's stipend payments, the amount of the withholding can only be determined once you have completed the “Foreign National Information Form,” which will provide us with the information about the tax treaty that applies between the United States and your country of residence, if any.
 You will be asked to complete this form when you start your fellowship.

 You will also be required to provide a Social Security Number or Individual Taxpayer Identification Number.
 While it is not necessary to have either before you arrive, you may not claim tax exemption under the terms of any tax treaty without one, and we will be required to withhold taxes at a rate of 37% (30% federal; 7% state).
+If you have a Social Security Number, please bring it with you.
 If you do not have a Social Security Number, we will assist you in obtaining this benefit when you begin your fellowship.
 The Huntington is also required to withhold for State of California taxes a flat 7% of the stipend.
 If you are a foreign grantee, you may assume approximately 21% of your stipend will be withheld for federal and state taxes.

 At the end of the year, The Huntington will provide you with a Federal Form 1042-S and California Form 592-B which summarizes your Huntington income and the tax withheld.
 This information will help you prepare your individual income tax returns.
 If The Huntington stipend is your only US income during the year, it is likely that you will be eligible for a tax refund.
 The forms are generated and mailed by January 31.